ibm-cloud-docs/cloud-databases/reference-activity-tracker.md

 # Activity Tracker Integration
 {: #activity-tracker}

-{{site.data.keyword.cloud_notm}} Databases deployments are integrated with Activity Tracker, so you can view service-level events.
-If your {{site.data.keyword.databases-for}} deployments are in the `us-south`,`jp-tok`, or `eu-gb` regions, you can get Activity Tracker events in [IBM Cloud Activity Tracker with LogDNA](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-about#about).
+{{site.data.keyword.cloud_notm}} Databases deployments are integrated with Activity Tracker events in [IBM Cloud Activity Tracker with LogDNA](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-about#about), so you can view service-level events.

-Events from your deployments appear in an Activity Tracker instance in the same region.
-If you have deployments in multiple regions you have to set up Activity Tracker in multiple regions.
+Currently, Activity Tracker with LogDNA integration is available for {{site.data.keyword.databases-for}} deployments in the `us-south`, `jp-tok`, `eu-gb`, and `osl01` regions.
+Events from your deployments appear in an Activity Tracker instance in the same region, with the exception of `osl01`.
+Deployments in `osl01` have their events forwarded to `eu-gb`.
+If you have deployments in multiple regions you have to set up the Activity Tracker in multiple regions.
-{: .tip}

 ## Activity Tracker through LogDNA